 Why is cocopeat added to compost for a potting mix?
 Cocopeat improves the physical properties of the growing medium.
 It prevents compaction, improves aeration around plant roots and increases moisture retention.
 Combined with the biological richness of compost, it creates an ideal growing environment for container gardening.

-Every kilogram of kitchen waste that enters a Marigold composter has the potential to return to your kitchen as fresh food.
-That is not just waste management.
-That is a regenerative system built for urban India.
+Every kilogram of kitchen waste that enters a Marigold composter has the potential to return as fresh food.
+Kitchen waste to vegetables is not just waste management — it is a regenerative system built for urban India.